vlenok/wigner-interferometry/README.md

 ___

 ## Project Structure
-Jupiter notebooks performing numerical simulations and computing corresponding analytical Wigner correlation functions:
+Jupiter notebooks for numerical simulations and computing corresponding analytical Wigner correlation functions:
 - `compute-rect.ipynb` - for a rectangular source
 - `compute-circ.ipynb` - for a circular source